drupal-graphql/graphql/doc/mutations/custom-validations.md

 }
 ```

-In this case it was decided to fail creating the entity "Credit" because the user does not have accesss to fields he is trying to create, but instead of only providing the generic message : "You do not have the necessary permissions to create some fields for this entity." some extra information is added specifying which exact fields failed and why.
+In this case it was decided to fail creating the entity **Credit** because the user does not have accesss to fields he is trying to create, but instead of only providing the generic message : *"You do not have the necessary permissions to create some fields for this entity."* some extra information is added specifying which exact fields failed and why.